alessandro-fazzi/i_do_not_need_interactor/README.md

 # Shy::Interactor

-Refer to the [narration/README.md](narration document) for the long, follow-through discussion.
+Refer to the [narration document](narration/README.md) for the long, follow-through discussion.

 ## Installation